 We started by helping the Product team design different conceptual models and interaction maps to see how our existing and future products or solutions would fit together.
 It was a great exercise to practice systems thinking.

-Our first focus was to develop the entry point of our new experience and platform: side navigation providing quick and straightforward access to our tools and utility offering based on our primary persona’s workflow.
+Our first focus was to develop the entry point of our new experience: side navigation providing quick and straightforward access to our tools and utility offering, as well as an overview of the whole platform architecture, based on our primary persona’s workflow.
 Our team referred to it as the “utility bar,” from which customers would be able to:

 → Discover, browse, research and acquire assets (Home)